People are fond of saying “You have to spend money to make money” but you must be sensitive to things a small business shouldn’t waste money on.

 All new stuff

-When just starting out, it’s tempting to get new clothes or some new furniture or maybe even a new computer.
+When just starting out, it is tempting to get new clothes or some new furniture or maybe even a new computer.

 Don’t do it!

-Just be patient, use the stuff you already have and concentrate on developing and marketing your great product or service.
+Use the stuff you already own and concentrate on developing, marketing and SELLING your great new product or service.

 If you do need something, check Craigslist or post a Kijiji request.

-You can create good graphics for your website, blog or Facebook page without Paint Shop Pro.
+You can create amazing graphics for your website, blog or Facebook page without Paint Shop Pro.

-We use Canva.com for design and Depositphotos.com for stock photography.
+We use Canva.com for design on a free plan and Depositphotos.com for stock photography.

 The same goes for accounting programs.

-Simple, cheap and even free programs is all you need in the beginning.
+Simple, cheap and even free programs, saving you a lot of money, is all you need in the beginning.

-I know many business owners and bloggers who just use spreadsheets.
+I know many owners and bloggers who just use spreadsheets.

 Some programs, like FreshBooks, offer a free trial so you can try before you buy.